chainguard-dev/terraform-provider-chainguard/docs/resources/role.md

 ### Required

-- `capabilities` (List of String) The list of capabilities to grant this role
+- `capabilities` (Set of String) The list of capabilities to grant this role
 - `name` (String) The name of this role.
 - `parent_id` (String) The group containing this role